 Tierra del Fuego was very different from how I initially pictured it.
 Knowing this is the bottom of the Western Hemisphere and only 600 miles from Antarctica, I was expecting to see sharp, icy peaks surrounded by a barren landscape.
 The sharp, icy peaks were accurate, but the landscape wasn’t barren at all.
 It was flourishing with emerald subantarctic forests and fields of grasses and wildflowers, all bordered by crystal-clear inlets and coves teeming with fish, mollusks, and 90 species of birds.
 I was prepared for overcast skies and unannounced rainstorms, but instead experienced some of the most serene blue skies filled with gentle wisps of clouds and long-lasting sunlight.
-It was quite beautiful.
+It was utterly beautiful.

 When we reached the Beagle Channel, the winds carried us down the cavernous waterway for a few miles.
 We tried to stay close to the shore, where it was still relatively shallow.
-We eventually reached our final destination – Estancia Harberton, the oldest farm in the region, where the van was waiting to collect our canoeing gear.
-From the estancia we boarded a zodiac, which whisked us back out to the channel and deposited us on Isla Gable, where we were greeted by a pack of friendly but skittish feral dogs.
-Isla Gable, a four-mile-wide remote mass of land in the Beagle Channel, served as training grounds for the Argentine military, but today is uninhabited.
+We eventually reached our final destination, Estancia Harberton, the oldest farm in the region, where the van was waiting to collect our canoeing gear.
+From the estancia we boarded a zodiac, which whisked us back out to the channel and deposited us on Isla Gable, where we were greeted by a pack of friendly feral dogs.
+Four-mile-wide Isla Gable served as training grounds for the Argentine military, but today is uninhabited.

 After several hours, we reached a lone dock on the far side of the island.
 Magically, the zodiac appeared out of nowhere to scoop us up and bring us to our final destination—the penguin rookery on Isla Martillo.
-Upon approaching the island, the zodiac slowly pulled up to the shore, and at once we were surrounded by thousands of Magellanic and Gentoo penguins.
+Upon approaching the rookery, the zodiac slowly pulled up to the shore, and at once we were surrounded by thousands of Magellanic and Gentoo penguins.
 We were not allowed to disembark, and so we all took turns standing and sitting on the hull, watching the penguin show.
 Some hardly noticed our presence; others were more curious and waddled up to the boat to get a closer look.
 Off in the distance, there were two aloof Emperor penguins, probably wondering how they got stranded on an island with ancestors half their height.